How to calculate gender pay gap

 Amazon price updated: September 29, 2024 5:08 pm

-See also How to reuse hand warmers
+See also How to make a pattern repeat

 To calculate the gender pay gap, you need to collect data on the earnings of both male and female employees within the organization or industry.
 This data should include information such as salary, bonuses, overtime pay, and any other forms of remuneration.
 Once this data is collected, you can calculate the gender pay gap using either the median or mean earnings of men and women.